 - 1. Guest user comes on-premises and connects to LAN. - 2.
 Guest user opens a browser to access an internet resource. - 3.
 The user is redirected to PPS guest login page. - 4.
-The Guest user self registers on PPS guest portal and receives the credentials over the email/SMS or on the UI.
-If the Administrator has configured Host Checker policy then PPS evaluates the Host Checker results. - Pre authentication Host Checker policies are evaluated first and then user is prompted for credentials.
-For configuration details, see User Realms. - Post authentication User credentials are validated first and then the Host Checker policies are evaluated.
-For configuration details, see User Roles. - 5.
+The Guest user self registers on PPS guest portal and receives the credentials over the email/SMS or on the UI. - 5.
+If the Administrator has configured Host Checker policy then PPS evaluates the Host Checker results. - 6.
+Pre authentication Host Checker policies are evaluated first and then user is prompted for credentials.
+For configuration details, see User Realms. - 7.
+Post authentication User credentials are validated first and then the Host Checker policies are evaluated.
+For configuration details, see User Roles. - 8.
 The guest user gets authenticated and gets redirected to the requested internet resource.

-Figure 279: Guest Access using Cisco Switch
+Figure 409 Guest Access using Cisco Switch

-The configuration details are covered in Configuring PPS for Guest Wired Authentication using Cisco Switch.
+The configuration details are covered in "Configuring PPS for Guest Wired Authentication using Cisco Switch" on page 727